Estimated Reading Time: 5 Minutes

-Totally off the beaten track is a beautiful spot on the Nicoya Peninsula, between Santa Teresa and Punta Islita.
+Totally off the beaten track is a beautiful Nicoya Peninsula spot between Santa Teresa and Punta Islita.
 Here you will find vast expanses of sand, a campsite and at least one place to get something to eat.
 Little by little, more people are slowly finding their way to Playa Coyote, but it is still pretty much a well-kept secret.

 7. Laguna Don Manuel

-Costa Rica doesn’t have much in the way of lakes.
+We don’t have much in the way of lakes.
 Not like, for example, Nicaragua, which is known as “The Land of Lakes and Volcanoes.”
-But it does have Laguna Don Manuel.
-You can get to the Laguna don Manuel just off the “de la Muerte” road between Cartago and San Isidro easily.
-However, you won’t find a vast expanse of water, so it is crucial to managing your expectations.
+But we do have Laguna Don Manuel.
+You can easily get to the Laguna don Manuel off the “de la Muerte” road between Cartago and San Isidro.
+However, you won’t find a vast expanse of water, so it is crucial to manage your expectations.
 Laguna Don Manuel is a small but charming lake where you can hike and camp amidst the pine trees and enjoy nature.

 Avoiding the tourist spots

 These are just a few hidden spots in Costa Rica where you can visit and be away from the main tourist destinations.
-Unfortunately, some of these places are unknown even to Costa Rica experts.
+Unfortunately, some of these places are unknown even to the experts.

-Soon, we’ll try to give you some more articles about secret places for you to enjoy.
+Soon, we’ll try to give you some more articles about secret places to enjoy.